wp-plugins/stupid-simple-qr/readme.txt

 == Frequently Asked Questions ==

-= Why did you create this when there are som many other QR plugins? =
+= Why did you create this when there are so many other QR plugins? =

 There are a bunch of other QR related plugins.
 However they are for including QRs in your posts. **This creates QR images FOR YOUR POSTS!**